-You may register online for additional courses up to the first class session, if space is available and department policies are followed.
+You may register for additional courses up to the first class session, if space is available and department policies are followed.
+If the add/drop period is open, you may add the courses online.
+After the add/drop period, you must submit to the Registrar's Office a paper add form by the first class session.
 Go to the portal and follow instructions online.